codeforamerica/la_message/ops/README.md

 aws configure

 # Set up ~/.kube/config to connect to the cluster
-aws eks --region us-east-1 update-kubeconfig --name la-message
+aws eks --region us-east-1 update-kubeconfig --name ibi-production

 # Check that you can connect to the cluster
 kubectl get svc